sunaurus/lemmy-ui-next/README.md

 ## Goals

 * Drop-in replacement for lemmy-ui
-* Minimalistic design, heavily inspired by old Reddit
+* Minimalistic design, following in the footsteps of other timeless link aggregator UIs
 * Fast!
 * Super vanilla NextJS architecture